AmiriL2/blog/_posts/2023-10-6-ToDo-Project.md

 # ToDo Project: How To Create

 ### **What Was Done**
-Recently in FSD, we created a Todo list using python.
-The abilities the ToDo list has to have is to allow the user to add and remove things from the list, as well as tell you what your current ToDos are.
+Recently in the Back End Development pathway, we created a To Do list using Python.
+The abilities the ToDo list has to have is to allow the user to add and remove things from the list, as well as tell you what your current to dos are.
+If you need help creating your own to do list in python then feel free to use this code as a guide as to how create your own

 ### **How To Create**